 Additionally, in order to make the fastest possible recovery and protect their legal rights, it is important that people know what to do if they have pain in this area of the body after a collision, what types of specific injuries they may be suffering, and what kinds of testing and treatment they can expect.

 What to do for a neck injury after a car accident

 If you suffered a neck injury after a car accident, follow these steps:

 - Get examined immediately: Time may be of the essence.
 When it comes to properly diagnosing the cause of a neck injury after a car accident, the sooner a person gets the proper diagnostic tests and medical treatment for these symptoms, the sooner they can rule out a potentially life-threatening issues.
-As an injury lawyer, I always advise people that the sooner they can get the necessary and appropriate medical care, the sooner they can get back on the road to good health and a full recovery, but with a neck injury the key is to rule out a much more serious injury as soon as possible.
+As a lawyer, I always advise people that the sooner they can get the necessary and appropriate medical care, the sooner they can get back on the road to good health and a full recovery, but with this type of injury the key is to rule out a much more serious injury as soon as possible.